lmononen/measures-of-rationality-toolbox/README.md

     values_vec = rationality_measures(P, Q, power_vec)
       Input:
-        P: A matrix of prices where rows correspond to different goods and columns to different time periods.
+        P: A matrix of prices where the rows index goods and the columns index time periods.
 The column vector at t gives the vector of prices that the consumer faced in the period t.
-        Q: A matrix of purchased quantities where rows correspond to different goods and columns to different time periods.
-The column vector at t gives the purchased bundle at period t.
+        Q: A matrix of purchased quantities where the rows index goods and the columns index time periods.
+The column vector at t gives the purchased bundle at the period t.
         power_vec: A vector of power variations to calculate for Varian's index, inverse Varian's index, and normalized minimum cost index.

       Output:
         values_vec(1): Afriat's index